 In times of crisis, the ability to address needs as they emerge is critical.
 No matter which nonprofit you support, whether you have $10 to give or $10,000, here’s how you can help address needs during the pandemic.

 The scale of this crisis means all nonprofit organizations—and the communities they serve—are affected.
 Giving immediately shores up the nonprofit infrastructure that every community relies on.
-Start first with the nonprofits you already know and trust, especially when they serve those already vulnerable to COVID-19 (e.g., older adults, anyone with serious underlying medical conditions, disabled people, pregnant women, and people experiencing homelessness) and those at risk due to their work (e.g., health care workers, first responders, and essential workers in retail, pharmacy, transit, farms, deliveries, warehouses, and manufacturing).
+Start first with the nonprofits you already know and trust, especially when they serve those already vulnerable in a crisis (e.g., older adults, anyone with serious underlying medical conditions, disabled people, pregnant women, and people experiencing homelessness) and those at risk due to their work (e.g., health care workers, first responders, and essential workers in retail, pharmacy, transit, farms, deliveries, warehouses, and manufacturing).

 Now is the time to consider removing restrictions of timing or purpose.
 For example, if you are an individual who gives a small amount every month and can afford to, make a larger donation at one time.
 If you are a grantmaker who gives restricted grants, consider converting those grants to general operating/emergency funding and give grants now that you had originally flagged for later in the fiscal year.